 By Guest Dog Bloggers, Miss Moneypenny and Autumn

 For the couch potato dog

-One of our all time favorites is the Wash N Zip dog bed.
-Acme Canine did a product review of this back in 2015 and we still love it.
-In fact, we have one of the beds that was tested.
+One of our all-time favorites is the Wash N Zip dog bed.
+Acme Canine did a product review of this back in 2015, and we still love it.
+In fact, we have one of the beds that we tested.
 Not only does the zipper still work after numerous washing, but the bed has held up to our scratching and nesting on it.

 If your dog isn’t just lazy but also likes to lay on the couch, we recommend the OstepDecor Pet Dog Couch protectors.
 They hold up well to washing and can be customized to your furniture.
 We found them very comfy.

 Looking for a gift to exercise your dog’s mental muscles?
 Consider one of our favorites, the PetSafe Busy Buddy Tug-A-Jug.
 It’s a great way to mentally stimulate us dogs instead of using a dog bowl to feed us.
 Just put our dog food inside and let us figure out how to get it out.

 Another problem-solving toy is the Bark Busters Game Changer toy.
 We did a review on this toy in June of this year and LOVED IT!
 Our owners shared it with a local boarding/daycare facility, and the dogs there also loved it.
 The toy is a soft rubber round-shaped disc with four holes, made of Flexa-Pure – a soft but sturdy, washable, durable, non-toxic PBA-free polyurethane material.
 Did we mention we are heavy chewers?
 And that this toy stood up to us!
 At almost $30, this toy is a little more on the expensive side, but heck, aren’t we worth it.